Disease Guide ·Heart Murmur ·2026

 Cardiac Coverage Basics

-Most pet insurance policies cover heart conditions including echocardiograms, medications, and specialist visits as long as the murmur wasn't detected before enrollment.
-Cardiac workups are expensive — this is where insurance provides real value.
-Standard 14-day illness waiting period applies to heart-related claims.
+Most pet insurance covers heart conditions (echocardiograms, medications, specialists) unless detected before enrollment.
+Echocardiograms are expensive-insurance provides real value.
+Standard 14-day illness waiting period applies to cardiac claims.

 Red flag · Pre-existing